elz1582/movingpeople/docs/examples.rst

                   walk_speed=1.4,
                   frequency="1s",
                   )
+       # Visualise the results in keplerGL
+       visualise_route(data, 500)

-To make twelve randomised routes, with each route having a randomised start time between a range.
+This example makes twelve randomised routes, with each route having a randomised start time between a range.

 Here are the results when visualised using keplerGL:

 .. image:: ./images/many_many_example.png
   :width: 800

+There are many more combinations to experiment with, but to summarise:
+- Fixed and/or randomised origins
+- Fixed and/or randomised destinations
+- n number of routes
+- Fixed or randomised route start times
+- Flexible walking speed and point frequency along routes